itw-creative-works/automately/README.md

 ```

 ## ⚡️ Using AutoMately
-After you have followed the install step, you can start using `automately` to create custom text snippets that you can access on all of your devices
+After you have followed the install step, you can start using `automately` to automate mouse and keyboard inputs.

 For a more in-depth documentation of this library and the AutoMately service, please visit the official AutoMately website.